Ruth Gemmell

-Ruth Katrin Gemmell (born October 1967) is an English actress.
-She starred in the film Fever Pitch in 1997 which was followed by supporting roles in television series EastEnders, Casualty, Home Fires and Penny Dreadful.
-She has played Carly Beaker, the mother of title character in the Tracy Beaker franchise since 2004.
-In 2020, she began playing Lady Violet Bridgerton in the Netflix series Bridgerton.
+Ruth Katrin Gemmell (born 1967) is an English actress.
+She starred in the film Fever Pitch in 1997 which was followed by supporting roles in television series EastEnders, Casualty, Home Fires, and Penny Dreadful.
+She has played Carly Beaker, the mother of the title character in the Tracy Beaker franchise since 2004.
+In 2020, she began playing Violet, Dowager Viscountess Bridgerton in the Netflix series Bridgerton.

 Early life and education

-Ruth Katrin Gemmell was born in October 1967 in Bristol and grew up in County Durham, first in Barnard Castle before moving to Darlington with her mother upon her parents' divorce.
-She has three brothers.
+Ruth Katrin Gemmell was born in Bristol and grew up in County Durham, first in Barnard Castle before moving to Darlington with her mother upon her parents' divorce.
+She has three older brothers and a sister.
 She attended Polam Hall School.
 Gemmell later moved to London, where her father lived, to pursue acting.
 She trained at the Webber Douglas Academy of Dramatic Art.